 In this paper, a deep neural network with spatial pooling (DNNSP) that exploits rich relational information derived from the scene 3D point cloud is proposed to classify a raw point cloud without rasterization.
+To avoid rasterization, we do the representations for point features and then do average pooling for them to cluster feature.
+To utilize the spatial structure, we construct DMst for the points of clusters and do the DMst-based pooling for the points by the organization.
 At preprocessing, the point clouds are clustered into point clusters, and the feature of each point is calculated.
 They are taken as the input of the DNNSP.
-The feature of each point cluster is learned from the features of points in the corresponding point cluster.
-The distance minimum spanning tree (DMst) algorithm separates the points in the cluster into marginal points and body points.
+The weight sharing technology is used for points in further feature representation, and the representations of points in clusters are pooled on average to cluster features for classification.
+In this way, a simple framework is constructed and the framework can be used for point clouds classification without rasterization.
+However, without the use of the spatial structure, the framework is meaningless, as the most important information of point clouds are not used.
+Also it will be validated in experiments the simple framework cannot become a deep neural network framework, because the accuracy changes randomly by the increasing of the depth.
+The distance minimum spanning tree (DMst) algorithm is used to organize point in clusters.
+Comparing to pooling windows in the images, the connecting points are similar as the pixel in windows and the difference is the number of connecting points are not fixed as windows.
+Because the DMst can describe the local spatial structure, the DMst-based pooling also inherits this advantage, which makes the representations robust.
+Pooling helps the feature extracted scaled in image and here it is the same, the representations are scaled from the whole region of the cluster to the center of the cluster.
+The DMst can also separate the points into marginal points and body points.
 The body points help to classify the objects with non-resemblance in appearance, and the marginal points help to classify similar objects.
-The marginal points and body points have different weights in the DNNSP, but their weights can be propagated each other.
+The marginal points and body points have different weights in the DNNSP, but their weights can be propagated to each other in the pooling process.
 In this way, the contributions of the margin points and the body points for classification are automatically determined by the DNNSP.
-Similar to the transfer learning, the DNNSP learns the common features of all levels in each point cluster, which make the features robust, and then the point clusters in different levels are classified by the different fully-connected networks in the DNNSP.
-Finally, the DNNSP combine the classification results of all levels as the final results.
-Through this process, the point classification performance is improved.
+Similar to the transfer learning, the DNNSP learns the common features of all levels in each point cluster, which makes the features robust, and then the point clusters in different levels are classified by the different fully-connected networks in the DNNSP.
+Finally, the classification results of all levels are combined as the final results.

+In summary, the core contribution of this paper is the proposal of the DMst based pooling nets, which can learn features of the point cluster scaled from the whole region to the center of the cluster by utilizing the spatial structure among the points in the point clusters.
+With the help of the DMst based pooling nets, the DNNSP can be stacked to deep neural network.